pie3636/newsjam/README.md

 # *Newsjam*

-This repository contains the code, data, results and deliverables for the *Newsjam* group of the 703 Project Management course of the NLP master's degree at the IDMC, Université de Lorraine.
+This repository contains the code, data and results for the paper `Newsjam: A Multilingual Summarization Tool for News Articles` by Joseph Keenan, Shane Kaszefski-Yaschuk, Adelia Khasanova, and Maxime Méloux presented at eKNOW 2022 and published in the ThinkMind Digital Library.

 ## Repository structure:
 - `Annotation_Stats.ipynb` contains the IAA computation module.